 In addition, if you buy these make sure you go through the test material carefully and read the material in the recommended links.

 Well that’s it from me.
-I hope these study tips have helped you.
+I hope these study tips for SQL Server and Azure exams have helped you.
 With this in mind, feel free to comment if you have any other study advice you feel strongly about.